Marshall County Solid Waste

 For more information on the Marshall County Recycling Program, please contact the Marshall County Solid Waste Office at (218) 745-5841.

-The city of Argyle currently operates a separate recycling program.
-For more information about their program please contact the city of Argyle
+The cities of Warren, Argyle and Stephen currently provide single-sort recycling programs through Waste Management.
+For more information about these programs, please contact the city offices.

 The best way to manage waste is not to generate waste in the first place.
 Some ideas to reduce waste include: avoid excess packaging, buy products in recyclable containers or made from recycled materials, avoid use of hazardous chemicals, use reusable rather than disposable products, backyard compost, and buy well made products which can be repaired rather than replaced.